gilfuser/gilfuser.github.io/docs/portfolio/banda-de-plantas/README.md

 ## Workshop

-In this workshop participants learn to translate into sound, the stimuli captured with the plants using sensors, Arduino and SuperCollider - a platform for audio synthesis and algorithmic composition.
+In this workshop the participants learn to translate into sound, the stimuli captured with the plants using sensors, [Arduino](https://www.arduino.cc/) and [SuperCollider](https://supercollider.github.io/).
 We start with an introduction to the SuperCollider and end up interacting with the plants, improvising together.

 ## Jam Interspecies